-Launched in 2013, DEGIRO is a discount broker based in the Netherlands available in 18 European Countries, allowing retail clients to benefit from the same low rates and opportunities that were only available to professional investors.
+Launched in 2013, DEGIRO is a discount broker based in the Netherlands and available in 18 European Countries, allowing retail clients to benefit from the same low rates and opportunities that were only available to professional investors.
 The company offers a vast range of investment options: shares, investment funds, ETFs, futures, leveraged products (not exactly the same as CDFs.
 More info here), bonds, options and warrants.

 The company defines its brand in 5 keywords: low-cost, empowering, simple, trustworthy, and comprehensive.
-Their main competitive advantage explaining its tremendous growth is its low commission structure.
+Its main competitive advantage explaining its tremendous growth is its low commission structure.
 However, many people are afraid that this might be too good to be true and, as a result, show signs of insecurity about the safety of the platform.

 So, how can DEGIRO offer such a low-cost service?

 Apart from the commissions charged in some products, DEGIRO generates additional revenue within the currency conversion fee, by allowing you to leverage your portfolio, by charging you an interest rate on the loan amount, and lending your shares to other investors for short-selling activities, for instance, but with rigorous risk management procedures.
 Lending shares allows DEGIRO to significantly reduce costs but also implies an additional small (yet existent) risk for investors.
 Plus, other services include placing orders through phone or email and registration for shareholders’ meetings.

 |💰 US Stocks and ETFs||Free – not all ETFs are free – (+€/£0.50 external fee)|

 |💰 Connectivity fee||€/£2.50 annually, per exchange|

 |💵 Minimum Deposit||€/£1|

 |📍 Products offered||Stocks, Funds, ETFs, Futures, Leveraged Products, Bonds, and Warrants|